Abstract

 Colorectal cancer (CRC) is among the most frequent tumor types and is a leading cause of cancer-related death.
-Tumor infiltration by defined types of immune cells has been recently recognized to favor prolonged survival.
+Tumor infiltration by defined types of immune cells has recently been recognized to favor prolonged survival.
 However, immune cell infiltration spontaneously occurs in a minority of cases, below 20% .
 No therapy capable of enhancing immune cell recruitment into tumor tissues is currently available.

 Quelles sont les particularités de ce projet?

 This the first study evaluating the potential therapeutic application of bacterial species found to be associated with favorable clinical outcome in patients with CRC.
 The newly developed microbiome-based treatment might represent a valid innovative therapy for patients suffering from CRC, estimated, based on published data, as >1 M patients per year worldwide.
 Enhancement of immune infiltration in CRC upon bacteria-based therapy is expected to increase recurrence free and overall survival in early stage CRCs.
-Moreover, in advanced CRC cases, it might increase response rates to standard chemotherapies or emerging immunotherapies.
+Moreover, in advanced CRC, it might increase response rates to standard chemotherapies or emerging immunotherapies.

 Etat/résultats intermédiaires